MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 ## Use PATCH to update your Azure Container Registry

-Update your Azure Container Registry by using the "put" HTTP method again and editing the `--body` parameter with the properties you want to update/change.
+Update your Azure Container Registry by using the PATCH HTTP method again and editing the `--body` parameter with the properties you want to update/change.
 In this specific scenario, you are changing the SKU name of your Azure Container Registry.
 Here is an example of the syntax:

 # [Bash](#tab/bash)